intel/ccc-linux-guest-hardening/bkc/syzkaller/README.md

 After which all binaries should be appear in the folder `bin/`

 ## Syzkaller config
 Use my.cfg and change paths to the disk image and kernel locations.
+A reference for the syzkaller config is available [here](https://github.com/google/syzkaller/blob/master/pkg/mgrconfig/config.go)

 ## Qemu-wrapper
 Make sure qemu-system-x86_64 is not in your PATH env variable.